lostcarpark/conclar/README.md

 - `PROGRAM_DATA_URL`: The address of the file containing programme data.
 - `PEOPLE_DATA_URL`: The address of the file listing people.
 If these are the same, both will be read from one file, but programme data must come before people data.
 - `TIMEZONE`: The name of the timezone where your convention takes place.
 Viewers outside convention timezone will see times in convention time, and their local time below it.
 - `INTERACTIVE`: Set to `false` to get a non-interactive, expanded view of the schedule.
-The info page is also included, but not the participant list or individual participant pages.
+The info page is also included, but not the participant list, individual participant pages, or individual item pages (regardless of the `PERMALINK.SHOW_PERMALINK` setting).
 - `NAVIGATION`: Each value in this section sets the label that will appear on main navigation of the site.
 Useful for switching between different international spellings of "programme".
 - `NAVIGATION.PROGRAM`: Label for program/programme menu.
 - `NAVIGATION.PEOPLE`: Label for people menu.